Scientific Assessment of Ozone Depletion 2014: Overview

 Chapter 1.
 Update on Ozone-Depleting Substances (ODSs) and Other Gases of Interest to the Montreal Protocol

 Focus: Long-lived and short-lived substances that deplete the ozone layer (e.g., CFCs, HCFCs, methyl bromide) and other molecules of special interest to the Parties (e.g., HFCs, N2O, other recent substitutes, very short-lived substances).
 Major sections will address updated information on lifetimes, trends, and budgets, based on observations and models.
-The information will take into account, and draw from, the data and analyses in the 2010 ozone assessment and the AR5 report by the IPCC (to be published in early 2014; pre-release version available), as well as the SPARC assessment on lifetimes of halogen source gases (due out November 2013; pre-release version available).
+The information will take into account, and draw from, the data and analyses in the 2010 ozone assessment and the AR5 report by the IPCC (early 2014), as well as the SPARC assessment on lifetimes of halogen source gases (November 2013).
 Updated information on the carbon tetrachloride budget is specifically requested by the Parties and will be included, as will information also requested by the Parties on the potential new ODS, R-316c.
 The chapter (via interactions with the Technology and Economics Assessment Panel) will provide emissions information used in Chapters 2, 3, and 4 (below) of this 2014 ozone assessment.
 Any special, hitherto unassessed issues related to degradation of ODSs will be discussed.
 A discussion of tropospheric OH will be included, considering its importance in determining the atmospheric lifetimes of ODSs and related gases.
 For short-lived substances, there will be two major emphases of the chapter: (i) the short-lived gases in the Protocol that are still significant contributors to ODS loading (e.g., methyl bromide); and (ii) any updates to the thinking developed in previous assessments regarding the "very" short-lived substances (atmospheric lifetimes of less than about 0.5 yr), for which the traditional concept of a single, emission geography-independent and time-independent Ozone Depletion Potential does not apply (see Attachment A, Terms of Reference from the Parties to the Montreal Protocol).
 The spatial and temporal dependences of ODPs, discussed in Chapter 5 of this 2014 ozone assessment, will be referenced.
 This chapter will no longer cover material related to carbon dioxide and only a limited update regarding methane, since the IPCC AR5 will provide a very recent and comprehensive update for that information.

 Chapter 2.
 Update on Global Ozone: Past, Present, and Future